petricaasavei0-blip/GiftTaxChecker-vero.fi/README.md

-How 2 Download and Use the Gift Tax Checker
+How 2 Download and Use the GiftTaxChecker

 1. Go to the GitHub page where the project is located.